OpenMDAO/POEMs/POEM_057.md

 Both component types are intended to work with an instance of `OMWrappedFunc` which wraps a plain python function.
 Passing a plain python function directly to the `__init__` function of `ExplicitFuncComp` or `ImplicitFuncComp` is allowed as long as no additional metadata is needed by OpenMDAO.
-This will often be true if all of the function's inputs and outputs are scalar and none of them have units.
+This will sometimes be true if all of the function's inputs and outputs are scalar and none of them have units, and there is no need to compute derivatives for the component.

-If partials were added using the function wrapping API then the `method` specified in those partials declarations will be used to compute the partials for the component.
-If no partials were declared, then dense partials based on full variable dependencies between outputs and inputs of the function will be declared automatically, and complex step will be used to compute the partials, similarly to what is currently done in `ExecComp`.
+If partials are added using the function wrapping API then the `method` specified in those partials declarations will be used to compute the partials for the component.
+If no partials are declared, then all partials are assumed to be zero.

 ## ExplicitFuncComp